vedph/cadmus-doc/frontend/dev/app-parts.md

   </mat-card>
 </form>
 ```

+>Note that the `modelName()` human-friendly part name property is dynamically defined according to the `model-types` thesaurus for both pure parts and parts with a specific role.
+For instance, if you are going to use a categories part with role "eras", you should add to that thesaurus an entry with ID `it.vedph.categories:eras` whose value will be used as the human-friendly name for that part type with that specific role.

 ▶️ (2) ensure the component has been added to the `public-api.ts` barrel file (and, if still using modules, to the library module's `declarations` and `exports`).